 Built by Clyde Engineering between 1965 and 1966, the ten 421 class locomotives were based on the earlier 42 class and featured a 16-cylinder EMD 567C engine.
 Equipped with a flat fronted cab on the No. 2 end giving the flexibility to work facing either direction, they are unique anywhere in the world among ‘Bulldog’ nose locomotives (a group of attractive streamlined locomotives most often associated with General Motors’ Electro-Motive Division).
 The 421 class spent their working lives primarily on the Southern and Western regions, hauling both passenger and freight services.
-The class were withdrawn from government service in 1986-1987, with many later returning to commercial service with private operators – four are currently preserved.
+The class were withdrawn from government service in 1986-1987, with many later returning to commercial service with private operators – five have been preserved.

 Saved at the eleventh hour from Simsmetal at Junee in November 1990, 42101 then began a long journey of restoration, undertaken initially at Goulburn and from 2010 at Eveleigh.
 The engine roared to life again for the first time in 28 years in 2014, and after an immaculate paint job made its official return to service on the Cockatoo Run of 22nd February 2015.
 42101 has been painstakingly restored by The Heritage Locomotive Company and runs regularly under the accreditation of East Coast Heritage Rail.
 Our current flagship engine, the locomotive can be frequently seen in action on the Cockatoo Run and other mainline tours.